OtherAesop/dbcalc/README.md

 For now, fork this repo and use it yourself or download the code and call it like the automation does.

 Forking to your own GH account is probably the quickest way to get numbers out of this program.
 You will want to call it from [this](https://github.com/OtherAesop/dbcalc/actions/workflows/calculate.yml) area after you fork it.
+You will get output from [this](https://github.com/OtherAesop/dbcalc/actions/runs/4423335061/jobs/7755969188#step:4:12) section of the automation.

 If you are tech-savvy feel free to download and hack away!